jinyeom/vae/README.md

-# vae
+# VAE
-PyTorch Lightning implementation of VAE for visual observation encoding
+This repository contiains PyTorch Lightning implementation of VAE for unsupervised encoding of visual observation.